Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

-# Setting up Arduino for use with Sensything
+# Sensything with Arduino

 This document explains how to connect your sensything to the computer and upload your first sketch.
 The Sensything is programmed using the Arduino Software (IDE), the Integrated Development Environment runs both online and offline.
 Starting the basics of electronics, to more complex projects, the kit will help you control the physical world with sensor and actuators.

-## Setting up Arduino to ESP32
+## Setting up Arduino for ESP32

 Welcome to sensything with arduino!
 Before you start controlling the world around you, you'll need to set up the software to program your Sensything.